The Best In Gardening | Problem Solvers

 Gardening season is here!
 Whether you have a cutting garden, an herb bed, are putting in a vegetable garden or just have general landscaping around your home, this is the time it all comes to life.

-It starts with bulbs and soon it will be colorful and lush.
-Today I’m sharing some of the best products I have found in my 40 years of gardening, and why they are so great!
+It starts with bulbs and now is colorful and lush.
+Today I’m UPDATING my original post about some of the best products I have found in my 40 years of gardening, and why they are so great!
+If you do your own gardening, this post is for you.

 These are 4 ft tall stakes for taller, heavier plants.
-You can use a permanent marker to label the plant and the hammer them in.
+You can use a permanent marker to label the stake and then hammer them in.
 Do it before you plant your plant, so you won’t injure it.
 They are really sturdy and you just use twine or velcro plant ties to tie your plant to them.
+Great for big dahlias that get super heavy.
+HERE ARE taller, sturdier plastic ones if needed!

 Velcro plant tape - just cut to the length you need and it safely and easily connects your plant to your stake.

-These are also great for peonies and larger or taller plants.
-You can get all different shapes and sizes of these grow thru rings and they work well.
+These plant supports are also great for peonies and larger or taller plants.
+You can get all different shapes, sizes and heights of these grow thru rings and they work well.

-These are great for peonies, tall floppy plants, bushes that you want to tame a bit.
-They look cool too.
+These willow supports are great for peonies, tall floppy plants, and bushes that you want to tame a bit.
+They have an english garden vibe.
 They are not too expensive and last 2-3 seasons.

 I have used these in my herb bed for passionflower vine and in a garden bed for clematis.
 They work well and are attractive.
 They are powder coated with black paint.
-After a few years, they will start to show rust - I just hit it with black Rustoleum paint and they are good as new.
+After a few years, they will start to show rust - I just hit it with black Rustoleum paint (easy to find locally) and they are good as new. **They are backordered until the fall.

 I have several of these and use them to house open bags or large amounts of birdseed.
-They work well to keep critters out of it.
-But they seem to be outrageously expensive now, so I didn’t include a link.
-If I was going to get another, I would hunt in town, and wait for the prices to possibly come down.
+They work well to keep critters out.
+I included a link, but I would look in town, it’s not worth shipping this, and having a huge box to break down.

 My best home-made weed killer.

-It won’t work for invasive things or hard to kill groundcover.
-But for your average weeds, it’s great.
+It won’t work for invasive things or hard to kill ground cover.
+(Occasionally I have to bring out the big guns. 🫤) But for your average weeds, it’s great.
 Let it sit for a few hours before you use it.
-Here it is…
+Easy Peasy.

 • 1 gallon vinegar